 Organs of the Urinary Tract

-The urinary tract consists of the kidneys, ureters (tubes that carry urine from the kidneys to the bladder), bladder, and urethra.
+The urinary tract consists of the kidneys, ureters (tubes that carry urine from the kidneys to the bladder), bladder, and urethra (the tube through which urine flows out of the body).
 These organs may be injured by blunt force (as occurs in a motor vehicle crash or a fall) or by penetrating force (as results from a gunshot or stabbing).
 Injuries may also occur unintentionally during surgery.

 UTIs are usually classified as upper or lower according to where they occur along the urinary tract, although it is sometimes difficult or impossible for doctors to make such a determination:

 Some doctors also consider infections of the urethra (urethritis Urethritis Urethritis is infection of the urethra, the tube that carries urine from the bladder out of the body.
 Bacteria, including those that are sexually transmitted, are the most common cause of urethritis... read more ) and prostate (prostatitis Prostatitis Prostatitis is pain and swelling, inflammation, or both of the prostate gland.
 The cause is sometimes a bacterial infection.
 Pain can occur in the area between the scrotum and anus or in the... read more ) to be lower UTIs.
 In paired organs (such as the kidneys), infection can occur in one or both organs.
 UTIs can occur in children Urinary Tract Infection (UTI) in Children A urinary tract infection is a bacterial infection of the urinary bladder ( cystitis), the kidneys ( pyelonephritis), or both.
 Urinary tract infections are caused by bacteria.
 Infants and younger... read more as well as in adults.

 Causes of UTIs